 Netherlands, Finnish and Latvian Radio Symphony Orchestras, Estonian

 National Symphony Orchestra etc. From 2001 he performs in a piano duo

 with Piret Väinmaa.
-He is the leader of the 8 pianists ensemble
+He is the founder of the 8 pianists ensemble

 Estonian Piano Orchestra.